dliappis/blobbench/README.md

 By default metrics for each downloaded file will be printed to stdout.
 This can be changed using the global parameter `--output`.

+## Upload command

+The upload command can be used to upload all files under a local directory to a specific location on a remote bucket.
+`--localdir` is the local path containing the files to upload.
+`--destdir` specifies the location on the bucket where local files will be copied to (uploaded).
+`--partsize` specifies the part size for multipart uploads; this is AWS specific.
+`--workers` the amount of parallel workers.

 ## Generating a random dataset